This is a website written by two Catholic converts from the New Age movement.

 So, so much is contained in this short passage.
 Love is not abstract – but rather substance and intensity, which is symbolised by GOLD.

-And this gold, Tomberg says, is all to do with the LOVE of Christ.
+And this gold, Tomberg says, has all to do with the LOVE of Christ.

 In a multiplicity of ways, his book goes on to suggest that this Gold of Christic Love did not exist in the world before Christ.